 Before publication SAGE requires the author as the rights holder to sign a Journal Contributor’s Publishing Agreement.
-Advances in Mechanical Engineering publishes manuscripts under a Creative Commons by Attribution license (CC BY) which allows others to re-use the work without permission as long as the work is properly referenced.
-For more information, you are advised to visit SAGE's OA licenses page.
+Advances in Mechanical Engineering publishes manuscripts under Creative Commons licenses.
+The standard license for the journal is Creative Commons by Attribution (CC-BY), which allows content to be copied, adapted, displayed, distributed, re-published or otherwise re-used for any purpose including for adaptation and commercial use provided the content is attributed.
+For more information, you are advised to visit SAGE's OA licenses page

 For guidance on the preparation of illustrations, pictures and graphs in electronic format, please visit SAGE’s Manuscript Submission Guidelines